IRS warns of potential delays for major child poverty initiative in $1.9 trillion stimulus

 Under the law, known as the American Rescue Plan, lawmakers with the backing of President Biden approved a sweeping yet temporary expansion of the country’s child tax credit.
-The government aims to pay parents $3,000 per year for kids between ages 6 to 17, and $3,600 for those under age 6, on a periodic basis — replacing the smaller, annual credit that families typically claim on their yearly tax returns.
+The government aims to pay parents $3,000 per year for kids between ages 6 to 17, and $3,600 for those under age 6, on a periodic basis — replacing the smaller annual credit that families typically claim on their yearly tax returns.

 Democrats have hailed the benefits as historic, predicting it could cut child poverty sharply, especially if lawmakers make the program permanent before it is set to expire at the end of the year.
 But the Biden administration must first set up and administer the temporary aid, a task that Rettig signaled may be no easy lift for the agency.